ncatlab/nlab-content/pages/0/8/6/0/680/content.md

 Now consider the free chain complex on $\Delta^n$...

 ## Generalizations and enhancements

-There are various generalizations and enhancements of the Dold--Kan correspondence.
+There are various variants, generalizations and enhancements of the Dold--Kan correspondence.

 ### Quillen equivalence of model categories {#ModelCatVersion}